hudhill/Static_and_Dynamic_Testing_Task/part_1_docs/testing_task_1.md

   total                                   # total is not defined, could be assigned 0 to start for card in cards:
     total += card.value
-    return "You have a total of" + total  # cannot concatenate str and int, use f-string (f"You have a total of {total}")
+    return "You have a total of" + total  # cannot concatenate str and int, use f-string (f"You have a total of {total}"); return should not be part of for loop, return after for loop has finished

 ```